 Treatment for movement disorders in Denver

 HealthONE's movement disorder doctors use advanced technologies, medical treatments and surgical options to help our patients.
-We do this by providing comprehensive care with customized treatment plans that meet each person’s individual needs.
+The Swedish Neuro Network at HealthONE's movement disorder doctors use advanced technologies, medical treatments and surgical options to help our patients.
 This ensures that whether you are experiencing tremors, involuntary muscle contractions or something else, we can help improve your quality of life.

 What are movement disorders?

 Every single movement a person makes involves an interaction with the nervous system and muscles.
 Most of the time these movements are voluntary (intentional).
 However, sometimes voluntary movements are slowed or involuntary (unintentional) movements occur.
 Neurological conditions that lead to these types of abnormal movements are often classified as "movement disorders."